SimonScholz/simonscholz.github.io/content/tutorials/publish-maven-central-gradle/index.md

 ### Distribute the public key

-Other people and maven central need your public key to verify your files.
+Other people and maven central itself need your public key to verify your signed files.
 Therefore you have to distribute your public key to a key server:

 ```bash